Bluebird5757/Topsis_for_Pre-Trained-Models_Text_Summarization/README.md

 ---

 ### 2️⃣ Dataset Used
-The dataset chosen for this evaluation is **CNN/DailyMail**, a widely used dataset for abstractive summarization.
+The dataset chosen for this evaluation is **xsum**, a widely used dataset for abstractive summarization.

 > 📌 **Dataset Source:** `cnn_dailymail` from Hugging Face `datasets` library